Uruguay (UY)

 National:

-The opposition period is 30 days as of the publication of the application at the Official Gazette.
+The opposition period is within 30 days as of the publication of the application at the Official Gazette.

 A trademark registration is valid for 10 years from the date of registration.
 The registration is renewable for periods of 10 years.